yeghia-s/homelab/README.md

 NAS VM with 32GB virtual boot disk.
 The 12TB HDD is passed through using its stable disk ID rather than `/dev/sdX` to ensure consistent assignment across reboots.
 ZFS pool `tank` auto-imported on setup with all data intact.

-**Running apps:** Jellyfin · Calibre-Web · Syncthing · Transmission · node-exporter
+**Running apps:** Jellyfin · Calibre-Web · Syncthing · Transmission · node-exporter · MinIO

+> MinIO on TrueNAS serves as the S3-compatible remote backend for Terraform state storage (`terraform-state` bucket).

 ---